Simotwo-lab/alx-zero_day/0x03-git/README.md

-Hot to use git effectively
+How to use git effectively